 According to the Annuario Pontificio, the papal annual, there have been more than 260 popes since St. Peter, traditionally considered the first pope.

-- 2 Who appointed the first pope?
+- 4 Who was the first and second pope?

 - 5 Was the Catholic Church the first church?